ldstep/ldstephensnet/content/notes.md

 ---

+September 17, 2025, at 10:44:21 AM

+Been experimenting with the new Spotlight in macOS 26, thinking it could replace Alfred.
+The conclusion is it can’t.
+Spotlight basically does everything the free version of Alfred does, and I use several of the Power Pack’s features.

+---

 September 16, 2025, at 12:33:24 PM

 In macOS 26 Safari, when I have multiple tabs open, I can’t easily identify the active tab.
 Additionally, I find the color tinting that matches the active website to be distracting.